F1 22

+The game received mostly positive reviews from critics, with most user criticism aimed at the lack of innovation compared to previous titles and the new "F1 Life" mode, as well as the revised in-game vehicle handling model which caused controversy over its new traction system, linked to the real-life regulation change Formula 1 saw for the 2022 season.

 Gameplay

 Due to new technical regulations for the 2022 Formula One World Championship, F1 22 features new car models with updated physics.
 The game also features an updated track list, including the revised layouts of Circuit de Barcelona-Catalunya for the Spanish Grand Prix, Yas Marina Circuit for the Abu Dhabi Grand Prix and Albert Park Circuit for the Australian Grand Prix, as well as adding the new Miami International Autodrome for the new Miami Grand Prix.
 The Algarve International Circuit, home of the Portuguese Grand Prix, along with the Shanghai International Circuit, hosting the Chinese Grand Prix, was subsequently added to the game with an update.

 Formula One sprints, a new addition to the sport, are also included in the game.
 F1 22 features adaptive AI, which would adjust the pace of AI cars according to the performance of players to ensure players are competitive from race-to-race.
 The game also introduces a customisable hub mode called F1 Life to allow players to collect supercars, clothing and accessories.
 The game is also confirmed to support virtual reality for PC via Oculus Rift, or HTC Vive, virtual reality headsets.
-F1 22 also features immersive broadcast options, designed after televised Formula One broadcasts, as well as interactive pit stops.
+F1 22 also features immersive broadcast options, based on televised Formula One broadcasts, as well as interactive pit stops.

 EA and Codemasters also added Supercars to Formula One with "Pirelli Hot Laps", which is accessible through the new "F1 Life" mode, as well as a licensed soundtrack in the main menu.
 Furthermore, an option to choose either David Croft from Sky Sports or Alex Jacques from Channel 4 as the main English commentator for F1 races is also added.

 In a post-launch update, F1 22 features the 2023 Alfa Romeo C43.

 Development and release

-F1 22 was revealed on 21 April 2022, with both Codemasters and EA Sports returning to work on the game.
+F1 22 was revealed in April 2022, with both Codemasters and EA Sports returning to work on the game.
 It is an official video game of the 2022 Formula One and Formula 2 championships, alongside F1 Manager 2022 of Frontier Developments.
-The game was launched on 1 July 2022, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms via Steam, Epic Games Store and Origin, which is on the weekend of the 2022 British Grand Prix.
-The Champions Edition of the game was released three days earlier, on 28 June 2022.
+The game was launched on 1 July, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms via Steam, Epic Games Store and Origin, which is on the weekend of the 2022 British Grand Prix.
+The Champions Edition of the game was released three days earlier, on 28 June.